NHSDigital/integration-adaptor-nhais/OPERATING.md

 # Monitoring GP Links messaging state

-There are two Mongo collections recording the state of GP Links transactions:
+There are two MongoDB collections recording the state of GP Links transactions:

 - `outboundState` records every transaction sent by the adaptor (GP->HA)
 - `inboundState` records every transaction received by the adaptor (HA->GP)